arsalan0c/Battery-Text/README.md

 # Battery-Text
 Program that uses iMessage to inform you, on your iPhone, that your mac's battery is low.

-Your mac iMessages you as soon as its battery is low.
-As such, you can receive the message on your iPhone and plan to deal with it accordingly
+Problem being solved:

+This program removes the worry of forgetting to charge your mac.
+If you've ever had an event or activity planned for which your mac is required, only to find that your mac is out of battery, this program is for you

 Intended use-cases:

-When mac is not in use e.g. while travelling
+* When mac is not in use e.g. while travelling

-When your mac is not with you
+* When your mac is not with you

 Features:

-Support for two battery threshold levels
+* Support for two battery threshold levels

-Check for wifi connection to ensure message is sent Check for conditions where program should not run (charging and idle time) Display is slept to conserve battery
+* Check for wifi connection to ensure message is sent

+* Check for conditions where program should not run (charging and idle time)

+* Display is slept to conserve battery

-Mac sleeps after reaching second threshold to conserve battery
+* Mac sleeps after reaching second threshold to conserve battery

 Instructions: